Otsego Lake (New York): Adjacent mountains

 One mountain near the lake is Mount Wellington, which is located on the north end of the lake, east of Hyde Bay.
-It is known as "The Sleeping Lion", as it looks similar to a lion laying down, viewed from Cooperstown, New York.
+It is known as "The Sleeping Lion", as it looks similar to a lion lying down, viewed from Cooperstown, New York.
 It was named by George Hyde Clarke in honor of Field Marshal Arthur Wellesley, 1st Duke of Wellington, who went to Eton College in England with Clarke.
 Red House Hill is located on the west side of the lake, west of Six Mile Point.
 Mount Ovis is located on the west side of the lake behind the Farmer's Museum.
 It was named around 1813, by James Fenimore Cooper's grandfather, who kept on it some of the first imported Merino sheep (Ovis aries).
 Mount Vision is located on the east side of the lake by the south end.
 Mount Vision was named by Judge Cooper, and is the location where his father first saw the lake.